-- The bowel of a child living in poverty in a developing country is likely to be parasitised with at least one nematode and, in many cases, multiple infection (eg, whipworms, ascaris, and hookworms), with resultant impairments in physical, intellectual, and cognitive development.
+- The bowel of a child living in poverty in a developing country is likely to be parasitised with at least one nematode and, in many cases, multiple infection (eg, whipworms, ascaris, and hookworms), with resultant impairments in physical, intellectual, and cognitive development.[1, 3]

 - The spread of infection is also increasing in line with increased travel and mobility (eg, angiostrongyliasis and anisakiasis).
 However, some eradication programmes (notably for guinea worm disease) have been effective in reducing the burden of infection.

 - Antihelmintic drugs (eg, mebendazole, albendazole and tiabendazole) are often used for both symptomatic infections and for large-scale prevention of morbidity in children living in endemic areas.
 This has resulted in improvements in child health and education after deworming.